shen-ee/Rush-Diving/index.md

 ### Dev Week 3 (10.10-10.16)
 What have we achieved:
+Game story confirmed.
+From a manipulate mosquito biting game to a landing game.
+Change the main character to human

 What are the challenges we are facing:
+Changing the character from mosquito to human being Decide what kind of background and storyline/mechanics

 What we are planning to do next: